Learn how to apply as a:

 The total cost of attendance includes tuition and fees, meal plan, and housing costs.
 Consistently noted as a Best Value in Public Universities by Kiplinger's Magazine, UW-La Crosse offers a strong combination of affordability and academic quality.
 Great opportunities included in your tuition and fees are: textbook rental, use of the Recreational Eagle Center, and a city bus pass!

 Residence Life is a very important part of your college experience!
 If you are looking for a place to live on campus, we have many options available.
 New students can choose from 11 residence halls on campus.
 All of our residence halls are co-ed.
 In most halls, men and women live on separate floors or cubes.
 Sanford Hall is the only exception since men and women live next door to one another as neighbors.
 Incoming new freshmen are assigned rooms based on when they submit their housing application and deposit.
+All of our Residence Halls have first year students living in them with the exception of Reuter Hall.
 Three residence halls are designated all freshmen or First Year Experience Halls: Coate, Laux, and White Hall.
-First year experience halls are very popular options for many new freshmen.
 The Office of Residence Life provides information about each residence hall, room dimensions, room amenities, and involvement opportunities.
 Be sure to fill out the online housing application after you have made the $100 enrollment deposit.
+Please contact the Office of Residence Life (ORL) at 608-785-8075 or via email at firstname.lastname@example.org.
 We look forward to welcoming you to our community!

-Finally, UW-La Crosse is mobile!
-The new UW-L mobile application is available for free from the iTunes store (as an iPhone app only).
+UW-La Crosse is also mobile!
+The new UWL mobile application is available for free from the iTunes store (as an iPhone app only).
 The mobile application allows users to take a virtual tour of campus or if you are on campus, you can have a personal tour guide as you walk around campus.
-The virtual tour can also be viewed on the Admissions homepage from any computer.
+We recommend taking our virtual tour.

 Web-based or GPS Directions: